sgmurphy/wordpress-plugins/pdf-embedder/readme.txt

 Upload PDF files and embed them directly into your site's posts and pages.
 It works as simple as adding images!
 Your PDF files will be automatically sized to their natural size and shape.
 You can also specify a width and the correct height will be calculated automatically.
 Our PDF Embedder plugin is fully responsive, so the embedded PDF will also look perfect, on any device.
 Additionally, the pdf embedder will automatically resize whenever the browser dimensions change.

-The plugin has a unique method for embedding PDF files, using Javascript only, and _not_ iframes or third-party services.
-This offers immense flexibility over the appearance of your document.
+The plugin has a unique method for embedding PDF files with the immense flexibility over the appearance of your document.

 The PDF viewer has Next and Previous buttons to navigate the document, and zoom buttons if some areas of a PDF file are too small for your screen.